 After investing in a tent, adding a footprint can start to feel rather pricey, not to mention the extra weight it adds to your pack.
 Fear not: a more cost-effective and lighter system can be to make (or buy) your own.
 There are a number of options in the DIY footprint realm, so let's break down a few of the most popular.

-A more durable DIY option is Tyvek, which is available in bulk on Amazon and will set you back about $5 for a 3 x 5-foot section.
+A more durable DIY option is Tyvek, which is available in various quantities on Amazon and will set you back about $15 for a 3 x 7-foot section.
 Tyvek weighs .14 ounces per square foot, which is heavier than Polycryo but should afford you a bit more durability.
 By our calculation, a Tyvek footprint cut to fit an average 2-person tent will weigh between 3 and 4 ounces, which is still less than half of what most custom footprints provided by the manufacturer will weigh.
 Finally, you can always buy a standard tarp, which generally are fairly useful around camp.
 But a tarp will be considerably heavier and bulkier than Polycryo or Tyvek, which makes them less attractive in our book for this purpose.

 As mentioned above, when cutting a custom footprint, be sure to cut the shape slightly smaller than the floor of your backpacking tent.
-If excess fabric sticks out from underneath the tent, it can collect water and pool underneath.
+If excess fabric sticks out from underneath the tent, it can collect water and let it pool underneath.
 At best, you will wake cranky and wet.
 At worst, your gear will be inundated with water, which makes your entire backpacking trip a lot more challenging.

 Our Final Take on Footprints